 Inclusion criteria

-In the study were female college students aged 18 to 30 years old, students who consented to participate and students with regular menstrual cycles.
+In this study, female college students aged between 18 to 30 years old, who consented to participate and students with regular menstrual cycles were included.

 Exclusion criteria

-In this study Students with incomplete data, psychiatric disorders and current pregnancy or childbirth were excluded from the study.
+In this study, students with incomplete data, psychiatric disorders, and current pregnancy or childbirth were excluded.

 The questionnaire comprised three parts.
 Part one was used to collect demographic characteristics which include age, education, address, height, weight and BMI.
 Part two was used to collect data on PMS.
 Premenstrual Syndrome Scale (PMSS) a 40-item Likert scale with three subscales (physiological, psychological and behavioural) was used to assess the severity of premenstrual syndrome among the participants.
 The minimum and maximum score is 1 -5 for each symptom.
 The PMS Score was generated using the combined score from three subscales.
 The lowest score is 40 and the highest score is 200.
 If the score is 1 - 40 it is considered as ‘No symptoms’, a score from 41 - 80 is considered as ‘Mild symptoms', a score from 81 - 120 is ‘Moderate symptoms' and 121 – 160 is ‘Severe' and score from161 - 200 is considered as ' Very Severe’.
 Additionally, the participants were also questioned about their coping mechanisms related to PMS.11, 12 Part three was used to collect data on PA.
 Global Physical Activity Questionnaire (GPAQ) developed by WHO was used to assess the PA level among participants.
 The questionnaire consists of 16 questions (P1 to P16) which gather data on physical activity participation in three domains as well as sedentary behavior.
 The domains are (a) Activity at work (b) Travel to and from places (c) Recreational activities.
 According to the GPAQ cut-off values the participants were categorized into a high, moderate and low level of PA.13, 14 Participants were contacted through a proper channel and the Google form link was circulated through WhatsApp